 An analog clock is an obligatory example for reactive programming languages.
 It’s got all the right pieces: an event stream that changes over time, and a way to present those changes visually.
 Here is our version:

 This clock is written in the Eve developer syntax, which is proposed in our first Request for Comments (RFC).
 In this post, I’ll go through the code and explain how it works.

 Eve code is written as a series of blocks, each of which can be thought of as operating in two phases:

-- Phase 1: Match - select objects from the Eve DB by matching patterns
+- Phase 1: search - select objects from the Eve DB by searching patterns

 - Phase 2: Action - change the Eve DB by either adding, setting, removing, or merging objects.